tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 These implementations have passed automated protocol and safety tests but **have not been physically tested by me on the corresponding hardware**.

-Supported device families include:
+Supported upstream-derived device families include:

 - A II
 - A Series
 - New C
 - RGB + A PLUS
-- SEA LED
+- SEA_LED (`DYSEA`, upstream device label)
 - WRGB II
 - C II
 - Commander 4